-Dosage and uses depend upon the health problems and conditions or as recommended by an Ayurvedic doctor.
+Dosage and uses depend upon the health problems and conditions or as an Ayurvedic doctor recommends.
 The general recommended dosage is 3-6 grams of Berberis Aristata daily once a day.

 Here are some dosages and uses of Berberis Aristata

-- Take 13-25 grams of Berberis Aristata root powder with water, helps to treat Menorrhagia.
+- Take 13-25 grams of Berberis Aristata root powder with water, which helps to treat Menorrhagia.

-- Take 30-40 grams of Berberis Aristata root powder with water, helps to treat piles.
+- Take 30-40 grams of Berberis Aristata root powder with water, which helps to treat piles.